 review of complicated cases where co-occurring substance use, health, and mental health conditions intersect; and

-coordinating care with other service providers, including primary care and mental health providers, when appropriate and with the consent of the service recipient.
+coordinating care with other service providers, including primary care and mental health providers, when appropriate and with the consent of the person served.

 Interpretation: Element (c) does not apply to withdrawal management programs.